Home Insurance That Fits Your Budget

 The coverage applies to both the building itself and all (or most) of the contents.
 In a comprehensive home insurance policy, the insurer must specify the types of risks or perils the insurance does not cover.
 The policy must cover any perils not explicitly mentioned as uninsurable.

-Broad Home Insurance
+What is Broad Home Insurance?

 Broad insurance is a basic home insurance policy that offers comprehensive coverage for your dwelling, but only named perils coverage for your belongings.
 This means that your belongings are only protected against specific risks that are listed in your policy.